General Information about Seasonal Flu

 Call your doctor or visit a flu immunization clinic.
 For a list of flu immunization clinics statewide, click here or call 2-1-1.

 You should get vaccinated as soon as the flu vaccine becomes available.
 Vaccination before December is recommended to provide protection before flu activity is typically at its highest.
 Vaccination in December or later is also beneficial because although influenza disease usually peaks in January or February most years, disease can occur as late as May

 YES.
 The flu vaccine can prevent 70 to 90 percent of people who receive it from developing moderate-to-severe flu infections.
 The flu vaccine not only protects those who receive it, but it also serves to protect those who are not able to receive it, such as the immunocompromised.

 No. It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against influenza virus infection.
 In the meantime, you are still at risk for getting the flu.
 That’s why it’s important to get vaccinated as soon as the flu vaccine becomes available and before the flu season really gets under way.

 The flu vaccine gets updated every year.
-Flu viruses change from year to year so each year’s flu vaccine is made specifically to protect you from flu virus strains circulating that year.
+Circulating flu viruses change from year to year so each year’s flu vaccine is made specifically to protect you from flu virus strains circulating that year.
 The immunity that you develop from previous year’s flu vaccines do not protect you from new flu strains, making it important to get vaccinated against flu every year.

 It takes about two weeks after vaccination for antibodies to develop and provide full protection against flu.
 In the meantime, you are still at risk for getting the flu.
 Also, the flu vaccine will not protect against flu virus strains not in the flu vaccine or other viruses that cause symptoms similar to the flu.